Rick's Daily Tips

 If that’s the problem here, it’s very easy to fix.
 Here’s how:

-5 – Select the correct time zone for your location from the drop-down menu in the center of the screen.
+4 – Select the correct time zone for your location from the drop-down menu in the “Time zone” field.

-6 – Make sure the “Adjust for daylight saving time automatically” setting is set to On (the slider should be blue).
+5 – Make sure the “Adjust for daylight saving time automatically” setting is set to On.

 That’s all there is to it.
 From now on your PC should keep (and display) the correct time.
 If not, let me know and I’ll give you something else to try.